microsoft/react-native-windows/vnext/docs/ProjectStructure.md

 ## Windows Universal Projects

+### Microsoft.ReactNative
+*Windows Runtime Component*</br>
+The primary Windows Universal entry point and public API surface for React Native Windows.
+Currently depends on the implementation details in [ReactUWP](#ReactUWP).<br/>
+**Main artifact to use in Windows Universal applications.**

 ### ReactUWP
 *Dynamic Library*<br/>
-Set of Native Modules, View Managers and Executors for Windows Universal.<br/>
+Set of Native Modules, View Managers and Executors for Windows Universal.
+Formerly the entry point and ABI surface for React Native Windows, it will eventually be subsumed by [Microsoft.ReactNative](#Microsoft.ReactNative).
-**Main artifact to use in Windows Universal applications.**

 ### React.Windows.Universal.UnitTests
 *VSTest Dynamic Library*